shawnlawson/XAI-Visual-Guts/set1.md

 ![Dataset 1 training image](./Images/sets/set1/fakes000000.png)

-The next four images are pulled sampled during the training.
+The next four images are pulled and sampled during the training.
 These are not taken at regular intervals.

 ![Dataset 1 training image](./Images/sets/set1/fakes000080.png)